SubekSharma/SNAKE_GAME/README.md

 # SNAKE_GAME
-This is a simple yet addicting snake game created using Python using PYGAME module.
+This is a simple yet addicting snake game created using Python's PYGAME module.